andreashandel/IDEMAbook/docs/index.md

 ## What this book does and does not cover
 This book does not teach basic concepts of epidemiology.
-We assume readers are familiar with basic ideas such as incidence and prevalence, basic study design such as cohort and case-control studies and clinical trials, and other basic epidemiological concepts.
+I assume readers are familiar with basic ideas such as incidence and prevalence, basic study design such as cohort and case-control studies and clinical trials, and other basic epidemiological concepts.
 For readers unfamiliar with these ideas, we suggest e.g. [@giesecke17].

 This book does also not teach much about specific infectious diseases.
 While many different infectious diseases appear in this book, the goal is not to describe any one in much detail.
 Instead, they appear as examples of general dynamical patterns and concepts the book covers.
 For information on the epidemiology of specific infectious diseases, good resources are e.g. [@nelson13].